Pearl S. Buck: Final years and death

 In the mid-1960s, Buck increasingly came under the influence of Theodore Harris, a former dance instructor, who became her confidant, co-author, and financial advisor.
 She soon depended on him for all her daily routines, and placed him in control of Welcome House and the Pearl S. Buck Foundation.
 Harris, who was given a lifetime salary as head of the foundation, created a scandal for Buck when he was accused of mismanaging the foundation, diverting large amounts of the foundation's funds for his friends' and his own personal expenses, and treating staff poorly.
 Buck defended Harris, stating that he was "very brilliant, very high strung and artistic."
 Before her death, Buck signed over her foreign royalties and her personal possessions to Creativity Inc., a foundation controlled by Harris.

 Pearl S. Buck died of lung cancer on March 6, 1973, in Danby, Vermont.
 She was interred on Green Hills Farm in Perkasie, Pennsylvania.
 She designed her own tombstone.
 Her name was not inscribed in English on her tombstone.
-Instead, the grave marker is inscribed with the Chinese characters 賽珍珠 (Sai Zhenzhu) representing the name Pearl Sydenstricker; specifically, Sai is the sound of the first syllable of her last name (Chinese family names come first), and Zhenzhu is the Chinese word for pearl.
+Instead, the grave marker is inscribed with the Chinese characters 賽珍珠 (Sài Zhēnzhū) in seal script, representing the name "Pearl Sydenstricker", specifically, Sài is the Sinicised first syllable of her surname (Chinese family names come first), and Zhēnzhū is the Mandarin word for "pearl".

 Buck left behind three contradictory wills, resulting in a three-way legal dispute over her estate between her financial advisor Theodore Harris, the nonprofit Pearl Buck Foundation, and her seven adopted children.
 After a six-year battle, the dispute was settled in her children's favor after both Harris and the Pearl Buck Foundation dropped their claims (the latter in return for a financial settlement from Buck's children).